jbatson5/SCALE-test/docs/XSProc.rst

 27. **DAN2PITCH** CENTRM DANCOFF FACTOR SEARCH.
 Fuel Dancoff factor to search for a Dancoff-equivalent pitch used in the CENTRM cell calculation.
-Only applicable in LATTICECELL cases with fuel in center region, with SN or MoC transport solvers.
+Only applicable in LATTICECELL and DOUBLEHET cases with fuel in center region, with SN or MoC transport solvers.
 Default is 0, which indicates no pitch modification.
 NOTE!
 This option should not be used to enter Dancoff factors for the CENTRM *2REGION* transport